 Once the guest enters the facility, digital signage helps continue the patient journey by providing direction and clarity as guests move through the campus.
 Touchscreen maps show patients and visitors where they are and where they need to go.
 This eases the journey for the patient and relieves the burden on staff members, who no longer have to assist lost guests.

 Digital signage can make a measurable impact inside the patient’s room.
 Just think of the traditional dry-erase board, the standard for patient communication and notes.
-In theory, the board is updated each shift with the names of the patient’s care team members, as well as real-time information about their medications, goals, dietary restrictions and estimated date of discharge.
+In theory, the board is updated each shift with the names of the patient’s care team members, and real-time information about medications, goals, dietary restrictions and estimated date of discharge.
 Too often, however, it’s out of date, inaccurate or simply illegible.
-A digital whiteboard can update automatically without hospital staff even having to enter the room.
-When each team member — including patients and caregivers — enters the room, they have immediate access to the most current information at the point of care.

 Collaborative patient care

 Interactive displays are fairly new on the scene across all industries, but some hospitals and clinics are immediately recognizing their value.
-The Samsung Flip 2, for example, is a digital version of a paper flip chart, allowing physicians to do something such as sketch out where pins will be inserted on a broken limb and share the image with the patient’s care team.
+The Samsung Interactive Pro, for example, is a digital version of a paper flip chart, allowing physicians to do something such as sketch out where pins will be inserted on a broken limb and share the image with the patient’s care team.
+It creates a real-world writing experience with pen and brush mode.

 The collaborative nature of these displays provides hospital staff with another method of informing and educating the patient during their stay.
-A clinician can walk into a patient room and, using a phone, tablet or laptop, cast an image onto the Flip.
-After addressing specific areas of patient concern through medical images, illustrations and annotations, they can then save the image and attach it directly to the patient’s electronic health records (EHR) file.
+A clinician can walk into a patient room and, using a phone, tablet or laptop, cast an image onto the Interactive Pro.
+After addressing specific areas of patient concern through medical images, illustrations and annotations, they can then save the image and attach it directly to the patient’s EHR.

 Patient engagement and satisfaction